omarvsoft/new-architecture-mock-up/config-server/README.md

       name: profile-active-configmap
 ```

-As you can notice the variable will be taken from the configmap `profile-active-configmap`, thus that the secret must be configured before
+As you can notice the variable will be taken from the configmap `profile-active-configmap`, thus that the configmap must be configured before

 ### Security